 If you have questions about developing your study practices, the first place to look is in our study guides & video tutorials.
 However, if you don't find the answers you need here, or you feel the guidance would make more sense in the context of your own work, then you may find it helpful to have an individual academically-focused session with one of our friendly professional advisers.

-These 30 minute sessions are 'tailor-made' to your individual needs and completely confidential - we will not pass on any information or share anything said with your tutors or other support services unless you give us permission to do so.
+These 30 minute sessions are 'tailor-made' to your individual needs and completely private - we will not pass on any information or share anything said with your tutors or other support services unless you give us permission to do so.